Crystal meth is an illicit and powerful stimulant drug that is most commonly smoked, snorted, or injected.

 - Psychological: This can range from violent and erratic behavior to engagement in high-risk activities, such as unprotected sex.
 Long-term addiction to crystal meth and alcohol can cause depression, anxiety, and psychosis, and could even lead to suicide.

-Treatment For Co-occurring Alcohol And Crystal Meth Addiction
+Treatment for Co-Occurring Alcohol and Crystal Meth Addiction

 Users struggling with addiction to crystal meth and alcohol can find help at various certified rehab centers.
 Because crystal meth can frequently lead to binge usage, some addicts may be experiencing floridly psychotic symptoms just prior receiving treatment.
-With a high potential for associated medical and mental health issues, inpatient facilities are able to provide comprehensive care to those recovering from crystal meth abuse.
+With its high potential for associated medical and mental health issues, inpatient facilities are able to provide comprehensive care to those recovering from crystal meth abuse.

-Quality rehab centers will administer medications to help with alcohol and meth detox and manage the withdrawal symptoms.
+Quality rehab centers will administer medications to help with alcohol and meth detox and manage withdrawal symptoms.
 Once the body rids itself of the toxic influences of all substances entirely, the intensive psychological work begins in the rehab program.
 The scope and severity of your addictions will be evaluated and you will be assessed for any pre-existing or co-occurring mental health disorders.

 Many excellent inpatient treatment centers will offer: